 - Federal Economic Development Initiative for Northern Ontario

 Trade and Agriculture Directorate (TAD): The promotion of trade liberalisation has been central to the OECD mandate.
 TAD serves as the secretariat for the Trade Committee, whose focus is on interdisciplinary consideration of trade issues.
 It provides a unique forum to set out the analytical basis required to understand the issues and plays an important role in complementing the work of the WTO to promote the multilateral trading system.
-Canadian representation to the Trade Committee is led by Foreign Affairs and International Trade Canada.
+Canadian representation to the Trade Committee is led by Global Affairs Canada.

 The Trade and Agriculture Directorate also carry out work on the reform of agricultural policies with the aim of reducing their costs and increasing their effectiveness.
 The Committee for Agriculture (COAG) and its working groups provide a forum to discuss options for reforms to create a more market-oriented agricultural sector, while at the same time meeting social concerns about such issues as food security, food safety and quality, environmental protection and viability of rural areas.
 TAD also monitors fisheries policies and analyses the economic implications of the sustainable use of fisheries, aquaculture and coastal zones.
 This work is conducted for the Committee for Fisheries (FI).
 Canadian participation on the on the Committee for Agriculture (COAG) is led by Agriculture and Agri-Food Canada (AAFC) and on the Committee for Fisheries (FI), by the Fisheries and Oceans Canada.

 Directorate for Financial and Enterprise Affairs (DAF): The prime objective of DAF is to promote the efficient functioning of markets and enterprises in a globalizing economy.
 To do so, the majority of work is accomplished through five Committees: